 One of our most critical bodily functions is swallowing, an act many of us take for granted as a “simple” automatic process that allows us to enjoy food and drink.
 However, any impairment in our mouth or throat that affects our ability to swallow can cause serious health problems, including dehydration, malnutrition and choking.

-The Ronny Schwartz Center for Voice, Swallowing and Motility Disorders offers specialized care for infants, children and adults who have difficulty swallowing for any number of reasons, including:
+The Ronny Schwartz Center for Voice and Swallowing offers specialized care for adults and children who have difficulty swallowing for any number of reasons, including:

 - Neurological conditions including stroke, Parkinson’s disease and multiple sclerosis